impierce/credential-converter/README.md

 For a written walkthrough, including screenshots, and explanation on the keyboard and mouse usage read below.

+### Page 1, setting program arguments
 Upon starting the application, you'll be presented with a terminal interface to select the input file, mapping file, and output file paths.
+Yellow highlights the active field.
+Green indicates a valid path.
+Orange means a given output path will wipe and overwrite an existing file in that location.
+Red means it's invalid, which disables you from continuing to the next page.
+On the bottom you'll find a bar explaining the basic keys as well.

 ![impierce-mapper_P1.png](https://github.com/impierce/impierce-mapper/raw/feat/README/.github/impierce-mapper_P1.png)

-### Default example files and logging
+#### Default example files and logging
 `res/elm_example.json`: Example input file for ELM standard.
 `res/mapping_empty.json`: An empty mapping file, useful for testing custom mappings.
 `res/output_credential.json`: Example output file for the converted JSON.